-Zipedeedoodaaa, zipedeedaaayyy!
-We're Ollie and Oswald, a handsome pair of Otter brothers.
-At least that's what our mummy always tells us.
-We're still on the lookout for our 'otter-halves' - so if you know any cheeky and playful otter ladies, send them our way please, we'd be otterly delighted!
+Zipedeedooda, zipedeeday!
+We're Oli and Oscar, a handsome pair of Otter brothers.
+At least that's what our mummy always tells us :) We're still on the lookout for our 'otter-halves' - so if you know any cheeky and playful otter girls or boys, send them our way please, we'd be otterly delighted!

 One of the best ways to reconnect with nature is to simply get out and about.
-This doesn't mean we have to travel to remote destinations searching for pristine, untouched environments.
-Most of us live within a few minutes of nature, whether it's our back gardens, town or city parks, river banks or woodlands.
-As explained in the TED Talk Nature is everywhere - we just need to learn to see it.
+This doesn't mean we have to travel to remote destinations searching for pristine, untouched environments or spend lots of money doing so.
+Most of us live within just a few meters of nature, whether it's in our local gardens, town or city parks, rivers, forests, mountains or woodlands.
+For more on this topic, check out the TED Talk Nature is everywhere - we just need to learn to see it.

 Notepad and pencil

 Check your household (or ask friends or family) for unused notebooks.
 A simple pocket size is easy to carry around and handy for making notes on the spot.
 When buying new make sure to check it has the FSC (Forest Stewardship Council) logo on it.

 The books below can help get you started.
 Aside from your local book shop, check out World of Books (UK) for second hand copies or Hive as a more ethical alternative for new books.
 Of course, you can get eBooks versions if you prefer digital but for guide books it's nice to have a physical book in hand.